What can the different user types do in WordPress

 Additional User Capabilities: Import and export content, manage users, manage themes, manage plugins.

-In fact, once the super admin is present, a regular admin will lose a lot of its power.
+Once the super admin is present, a regular admin will lose a lot of its power.
 The super admins will dictate which plugins are enabled in the network, and they can even force some plugins to be active.

-Managing user roles
+Managing user roles and capabilities

 So far we saw how many built-in user roles WordPress has.
 But sometimes you may need to create new roles or tweak the existing ones.
-Well, as the old saying goes, there’s a plugin for that.
+Well, as the old saying goes, there’s a WordPress plugin for that.

-The User Role Editor plugin allows you to change the default user capabilities and also add your own custom WordPress user roles.
+The User Role Editor plugin allows you to change the default user capabilities and also add your custom WordPress user roles.

 Filtering users by user role